gacalistro/gacalistro/README.md

 It's Gabriel.
 I'm currently studying to become a Web Developer.

-- tech degree in systems analysis and development
+- graduated with technologist degree in systems analysis and development from FATEC
 - love: family and friends !important
 - fav things: music, food, games and beer